-Ashfield District Council workforce has slightly increased over the past year, at January 2020 there were 589 employees at the council, in January 2019 there were 578.
+Ashfield District Council workforce has remained constant over the past year, at January 2021 there were 595 employees at the council, compared to 598 in 2020, in January 2019 there were 578.

-58.2% of the workforce is male and 41.8% female.
+58.2% of the workforce is male and 41.8% female, the same ratio as in 2020.
 Part time working is predominately female.

-Just under half of the work force, 47.5%, falls within the age range 45 - 59, a small decrease on last year, although, thanks to increased availability and appointment of apprentices and trainees positions, the 16 -25 age group continues to increase from 6.2% in 2017 to 6.8%.
-This is a positive movement in line with the councils ongoing priorities.
+Just under half of the work force, 46.4%, falls within the age range 45 - 59, a small decrease on last year, although, thanks to increased availability and appointment of apprentices and trainees positions, the 16 -24 age group has remained the same as in 20120 at 5.7%.
+The Covid-19 Pandemic has proven challenging throughout 2020/21 for delivering the Council's programme of apprenticeships, trainees and graduate schemes due to the imposed restrictions affecting higher education an dreduced opportunities.

-The proportion of the workforce who consider themselves disabled has decreased slightly but remains higher than the proportion of the workforce in receipt of either the Disability Living Allowance or a Personal Independence payment.
+The proportion of the workforce who consider themselves disabled has decreased over the past 3 years, the proportion of the working age in receipt of disability benefits has risen sharply across 2020.

 The working age ethnic profile of Ashfield from the Census 2011 is predominately White British, 97.8% and Christian, 56.1% or no religion, 36.1%.
-At 97.8% White British the Ashfield workforce profile does not, however, adequately represent the BME profile of the district which will have become more diverse since 2011.
+At 96% White British the Ashfield workforce profile has become more ethnically diverse.
+It still does not, however, adequately represent the BME profile of the district which will have become more diverse since 2011.
 The Council is aware that the recruitment process should continue to encourage and enable employees from minority ethnic and religious belief groups to join the workforce.

+In comparison with other similar organisations, the gender pay gaps identified do not appear to be large and are therefore not significantly concerning.
 Although the median gender pay gap has increased, there is a mean pay gap which suggests that ranges of pay are spread fairly equally across the organisation but that the average pay for women is higher.
-In comparison to last year, this figure has changed from 0.45% to -0.44% suggesting that measures implemented to reduce this have had an effect.
+In comparison to last year, this figure has changed slightly from 0.45% to -0.46% suggesting that measures implemented to reduce this have had an effect.
+The mean gender pay gap is likely to be due to the change in the organisational profile as there is a reduction in number of employees with a higher reduction of men to women and in addition there has been an increase in the percentage of men in the lower middle quartile.